leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

     to a string, and thus reduce the number of tests that are necessary for a program.

  4. They help the Lean compiler automate the production of auxiliary code that can save boilerplate.

+Lean's type system is unusually expressive.
+Types can encode strong specifications like "this sorting function returns a permutation of its input" and flexible specifications like "this function has different return types, depending on the value of its argument".
+The type system can even be used as a full-blown logic for proving mathematical theorems.
+This cutting-edge expressive power doesn't obviate the need for simpler types, however, and understanding these simpler types is a prerequisite for using the more advanced features.

 Every program in Lean must have a type.
 In particular, every expression must have a type before it can be evaluated.
 In the